RiccardoPaccagnella/Khandanam/content/Khaṇḍanakhaṇḍakhādyam.md

 #### Translation

-The two debaters, who either wish to establish the truth or defeat the opponent, should comply to as much as that without which they will not reach their goal.
+Before the debate, the two debaters, who either wish to establish the truth or defeat the opponent, should comply to as much as that without which they will not reach their goal.
-And since they can both respect that only by putting together a convention for restricting their behaviour, they put together precisely a convention for restricting their behaviour.
+And since they can both respect that only making an agreement about restricting their behaviour, they only  make an agreement about restricting their behaviour.
+(Nothing else.
+They don't have to accept the means of valid knowledge or whatever other humbug you can think of.)

 #### ŚM Commentary